Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Analysis

 We organize our analysis around six hypotheses to examine the efficiency and effectiveness of \method.
 Together, they reveal how \method achieves robust acceleration across various visual geometric models with little performance drop.

 \compactpar{H1} \textbf{The speedup of \method scales with input size.}

 \cref{fig:speedup_seqlen} illustrates the acceleration ratio over varying sequence lengths from $1$ to $512$, measured relative to the original VGGT baseline.
-Our method, when running on a merge ratio of $0.5$, reaches up to $11.3\times$ on 512-frame sequences, consistently outperforming FastVGGT and \vggts.
-When pushing the merge ratio to $0.9$, we gain the astonishing $26.65\times$ speedup over the baseline.
+Our method, when running on a merge ratio of $0.5$, reaches up to $21.5\times$ on 512-frame sequences, consistently outperforming FastVGGT and \vggts.
 Notably, our approach also provides measurable acceleration even on single-frame inputs, where methods such as FastVGGT offer no benefit.
 This demonstrates that the proposed acceleration mechanism is effective across different sequence lengths and scales favorably with longer inputs.

 \compactpar{H2} \textbf{\method is better than similarity-based merging.}

 Prior approaches, such as ToMe~\citep{bolya2023tome} and ToMeSD~\citep{Bolya_2023}, merge tokens based on cosine similarity without using confidence information.
 We therefore investigate how similarity based approaches perform in comparison to our method.